nikosheng/mongodb_mflix_vector_recommendation/README.md

 - **Banner**: Featured movie.
 - **Movie Details**: Click on any movie to see details.
 - **Recommendations**: The "More Like This" section in the modal uses **Vector Search** to find movies with similar plots.

+## Demo Login

+For demonstration purposes, you can log in with the username `Cersei Lannister` and `Bran Stark` to see personalized recommendations based on browsing history.